learn-co-curriculum/Module-5-expectations/README.md

 ### Monday and Tuesday

 Execution and coding days!
-Daily check in form is here: ENTER FORM URL.
+Daily check in form is here: https://goo.gl/forms/QJ6d4WNJxmWaBprK2.

 In the afternoons students will have progress check ins with their instructors to be sure Wednesday will be a successful day!